wordplate/wordplate.github.io/docs/plugin-loader.md

 The plugin is installed to the `public/mu-plugins` directory.

-If you want to read more about [WordPress Packagist](https://wpackagist.org) and plugins in WordPlate, please see the [plugins page](/docs/wpackagist).
+If you want to read more about plugins in WordPlate, please see the [plugins page](/docs/plugins).